pulumi/pulumi-hugo/themes/default/content/blog/pulumi-service-updates/index.md

 ![""](dashboard-nav-expanded.png)

-The navigation pane consolidates actions and information so you don't have to look so hard to find where things are.
+The navigation pane consolidates actions and information so it's easy for you to find common items.
 You'll find options in the pane to:

 - switch between your individual account and any other organizations you're part of
 - create new organizations